** Updated June 30th, 2022 **

 Different coins pay different staking rewards, some rewards are very high but be aware, the more interest you’re being paid, the higher the risk might be.

-Many companies such as Coinbase, Binance.com and Gemini offer various staking programs.
+Many companies such as Coinbase, Binance, Crypto.com and Gemini offer various staking programs.

-Personally, I started staking coins through Celsuis in September 2021.
+Personally, I started staking coins through Binance and Celsius in 2021.
 I took a small percentage of certain coins that I was willing to risk.

 What Are The Risks Associated With Staking?